-The Cactuar Village side quest is much easier if you have armor with the [No Encounters] ability.
+The Cactuar Village side quest is much easier if you have armor with the No Encounters ability.
 Random encounters will drastically increase the amount of time and effort that the quest entails and you should not attempt to complete it without obtaining this ability.
-Check out the [No Encounters] section for more information on how to add this ability to your armor.
+Check out the No Encounters Tips and Tricks section for more information on how to add this ability to your armor.

 There are four separate areas of the Sanubia Desert.
-Press ‘Triangle’ to bring up the menu screen to find out which location you are in.
+Press Button to bring up the menu screen to find out which location you are in.
 The four locations are:

 Sanubia Desert - East

 You start off at the Oasis and as you travel further north you will pass through each of the other areas in the order listed above.

 Start off by traveling to Sanubia Desert - West which is the area furthest away from the Oasis.
 Walk over to the stone glyph in front of the cliff to begin the “Village of the Cactuars” side quest.

 You must approach each of the Cactuars and complete a mini-game once you find them.
 You will receive the Cactuar’s Sphere if you successfully complete the mini-game or a Sphere del Perdedor if you lose.
 Take whichever sphere you receive back to the stone glyph in Sanubia Desert - West.
 You do not need to successfully complete each of the Cactuar mini-games in order to receive the Mercury Sigil at the conclusion.